 Types of Accounts for Direct Deposits

-For people who decide to use forms of automated funds transfers, here are some options to consider:
+For people who decide to use forms of automated funds transfers, here are some options to consider for receiving direct deposit:

 • Money market account

 • Investment accounts

 • Some prepaid debit cards